Honey, This Mirror Isn't Big Enough for the Two of Us: Critical reception

 "Honey, This Mirror Isn't Big Enough for the Two of Us" received generally positive reviews from retrospective music critics, with Alternative Press writing that it "offered early inklings of what MCR would later become".
 A review of the album on Sputnikmusic described the song as "solid", while Austin Saalman of Under the Radar considered it one of the band's "finest songs" and a staple in emo culture.
 Jesse Lord of IGN similarly praised the song for being a "solid tune that any emo/screamo fan will be able to relate to", yet criticized the song for being "straightforward".
 Chris Payne of Stereogum particularly praised Ray Toro's guitar performance on the track, calling it "certifiably filthy".

 The song has placed well in rankings of the band's discography, with James Veck-Gilodi of the band Deaf Havana calling it his favorite track by My Chemical Romance due to its lyrical rawness.
 Chad Childers of Loudwire and Margaret Farrell of Stereogum ranked the track as the band's ninth- and tenth-best song in their respective lists of the band's best 10 song, with the latter praising its wordplay and noting that the song "foreshadows [the band's] brilliant signatures".
-Chloe Spinks of Gigwise placed the song at #18 (of 79) in her ranking of the band's discography as a whole, at the highest position for a track from I Brought You My Bullets, You Brought Me Your Love, citing its vulnerability and comparing it to a "time capsule from before the introduction of fancy production and targeted branding".
-A similar ranking by Cassie Whitt and Jake Richardson, also for Loudwire, placed the song at #35 (of 71), with the latter writing that it "possessed both the snarl and charm that would define [the band's] later work".
+Chloe Spinks of Gigwise placed the song at number 18 (of 79) in her ranking of the band's discography as a whole, at the highest position for a track from I Brought You My Bullets, You Brought Me Your Love, citing its vulnerability and comparing it to a "time capsule from before the introduction of fancy production and targeted branding".
+A similar ranking by Cassie Whitt and Jake Richardson, also for Loudwire, placed the song at number 35 (of 71), with the latter writing that it "possessed both the snarl and charm that would define [the band's] later work".